Mike Slinn

 The last line above could be modified to load other gems.

-Following is a Visual Studio Code launch configuration for Rackup-compatible webapps using the manually created binstub.
+The following is a Visual Studio Code launch configuration for Rackup-compatible webapps using the manually created binstub.
 It assumes that rbenv was used to install Ruby.
-Because bundler is used to load rackup, all the dependencies mentioned in the Gemfile are also loaded prior to debugging.
+Because bundler is used to load rackup, all the dependencies mentioned in the Gemfile are also loaded before debugging.

 .vscode/launch.json